 In fact, we’re constantly doing things that don’t earn us a single cent and are even downright exhausting, of our own free will.
 Why, for goodness sake?

 That same summer, Deci made an even more incongruous discovery: sometimes, sticks and carrots actually reduce performance.
 When he paid student subjects a dollar to figure out a puzzle, they actually lost interest in the puzzle itself.
-“Money may work to buy off one’s for an activity,” Deci wrote later.
+“Money may work to buy off one’s intrinsic motivation for an activity,” Deci wrote later.

 This rather scientific-sounding conclusion was a nothing less than revolutionary hypothesis, with vast implications.
 Hence, most economists rejected it out of hand.
 Later Nobel Prize winners Robert Solow and Kenneth Arrow inveighed that financial stimuli should always be added to intrinsic motivation: if a student enjoyed doing a puzzle, a reward would only make him or her that much more enthusiastic.